TeriyakisaurusRex/42School/ft_printf/README.md

 - calloc and concatenate old string with replaced parts, using ft_split and other functions
 - find old base converter from piscine and use that for some of the conversions
 - follow up on ft_sprintf() and ft_fprintf()
+- Give up and do it the way everyone else is doing it (not using a array to store then print)

 # Result
 Not Handed In Yet / 100